delmutoloj/jdsdatascience/content/post/2025-04-27-finviz-package/index.md

 The code generated from this query required some minor bug fixes, but otherwise had perfectly implemented what I had described.

-Generative AI is a very powerful and useful tool when programming, but using it to constructively generate code requires a defined end goal, and a through understanding of the methods that will need to be used in the code you are trying to generate.
+Generative AI is a very powerful and useful tool when programming, but using it to constructively generate code requires a defined end goal, and a thorough understanding of the methods that will need to be used in the code you are trying to generate.

 # Improvements